metrixmedia/DrunkCatBot/README.md

 # ThetaBot

-A free music Discord Bot
+A free music Discord Bot coded in Python by a group of students (NSI-FRANCE)

 Invite Link :
 //waiting approuval//